INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <p>Respondents with highest literacy score, owned the max number of devices, and trusted Non-profit organizations like Mozilla and Consumer reports!</p>

 <h3>Importance of Privacy, Security, and Safety vs. Number of Connective Devices Owned</h3>
+<p>We were able to infer that people all over the world didn’t have the highest priority for Privacy, Security and Safety while purchasing the products, and own on average less than 5 connected devices. </p>
+<p>The people in general also have an average tech. savviness score of ~ 3</p>

 <br />
 <br />